opensearch-project/project-website/_community_members/jiapingzeng.md

 redirect_from: '/authors/jiapingzeng/'
 ---

 **Jiaping Zeng** is a Software Engineer at AWS working on the OpenSearch Project.
 He primarily works on OpenSearch's AI/ML and semantic search features.
-He is passionate about AI, ML and building scalable systems.